The Heart of Grace Athletics

 • We are called to bring our best to our Lord, therefore, high standards of performance and commitment are expected from everyone involved in the program.
 We will be committed to excellence, defined as “the continual process of becoming better than we once were.”

-• Our junior high athletics programs will focus on participation and development first and foremost.
+• Our middle school athletics programs will focus on participation and development first and foremost.
 Interactions between players, coaches, administrators, and parents will be treated as an opportunity to reinforce that goal.

 Fans and supporters of Grace are constantly representing their Lord and Savior and this school in words and deeds.
 Fans are expected to reflect hospitality, encouragement, and respect.
 Fans will cheer for their team, not against the opposing team.
 Respect for opposing players, coaches, and officials will be defining hallmarks of our fans.
 Words and conduct that do not respect the dignity, value, and worth of any other participant in athletic events will not be tolerated.
 Any Grace Community School family member is empowered and expected to hold their brothers and sisters accountable to this standard and to lovingly confront when it is violated (Matthew 18).